ianrenton/ianrenton.com/_posts/2024-12-17-pota-activation-report-talbot-heath.md

 The transmitter is still active, serving the region with our last remaining MW station, Radio 5 Live on 909 kHz.
 So of course, I picked somewhere further up the heath to the north to start setting up my own antenna.

 The vast majority of the open space on Talbot Heath is covered by ankle-high heather and gorse, which I try to avoid setting up in so as not to distub hiding or hibernating creatures.
-The tempting grassy fields to the east are sadly also out of bounds&mdash; they are part of [Highmoor Farm](https://www.thebreaker.co.uk/highmoor-farm-a-story-of-resilience-and-the-power-of-community/), the last of the six farms founded by the Talbot sisters&mdash;my home is built on land that once belonged to another of them.
-(My local history tour is available for the price of one pint per person 😉) Denied those nice empty fields, I wandered around for a while looking for a suitable out-of-the-way spot for a portable radio station.
+The tempting grassy fields to the east are sadly also out of bounds, as they are part of [Highmoor Farm](https://www.thebreaker.co.uk/highmoor-farm-a-story-of-resilience-and-the-power-of-community/), the last of the six farms founded by the Talbot sisters&mdash;my home is built on land that once belonged to another of them.
+(My local history tour is available for the price of one pint per person 😉) Denied those nice empty fields, I wandered around for a while looking for a suitable out-of-the-way place for a portable radio station.

 Then I spotted this tiny patch of grass through a hole in the furze.